Impaired Glucose Tolerance

 Can impaired glucose tolerance be treated?

-Yes, through lifestyle changes such as diet and exercise.
+Typically managed through lifestyle changes, such as diet and exercise, and in some cases, medication.

-Yes, with lifestyle changes and weight loss, it is possible to reverse impaired glucose tolerance.
+In some cases, lifestyle changes and weight loss may improve insulin sensitivity and reverse impaired glucose tolerance.

 If you have any feedback, please get in touch.